-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing Non-targeted/broad community Hearing on the 2014 Consolidated Annual Performance and Evaluation Report (CAPER).
-One person spoke at the public hearing pertaining to the CAPER referencing that the city should make an effort to fund with CDBG accessibility improvements to public sidewalks and other public infrastructure items in the city Public Works department.
-They complimented the city on its progress on affordable housing goals.
-The Committee received these comments for the record.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing Non- targeted/broad community Hearing on the 2015 Consolidated Annual Performance and Evaluation Report (CAPER).
+One person spoke at the public hearing pertaining to the CAPER referencing that the city should make an effort to fund with CDBG neighborhood organizations to provide food incentives at meetings to increase participation.
 Not Applicable.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Public Hearing Non- targeted/broad community Public Hearing November 18, 2015 for the purpose of obtaining comment on the City of Minneapolis proposed 2016 City budget & tax levy, including the proposed 2016 Consolidated Plan Action Plan budget.
-Please see AP-05 "Executive Summary: Summary of Public Comments" in this document for a summary of the comments received.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Public Hearing Non- targeted/broad community Public Hearing November 30, 2016 for the purpose of obtaining comment on the City of Minneapolis proposed 2017 City budget & tax levy, including the proposed 2017 Consolidated Plan Action Plan budget.
+No comments were received.
 Not Applicable.
-3 Public Hearing Non- targeted/broad community Public Hearing December 9, 2015 held by the City Council on adoption of the 2016 Budget for the purpose of obtaining comment on the 2016 City Budget, including the proposed 2016 Consolidated Plan Action Plan budget.
-Please see AP-05 "Executive Summary: Summary of Public Comments" in this document for a summary of the comments received.
+3 Public Hearing Non- targeted/broad community Action Plan budget.Public HearingDecember 7, 2016held by the CityCouncil on adoptionof the 2016 Budgetfor the purpose ofNo comments wobtaining commenton the 2017 CityBudget, including theproposed 2017Consolidated PlanAction Plan budget.
 Not Applicable.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Public Hearing Non- targeted/broad community Public Hearing April 5, 2016 held at the Minneapolis City Council Community Development & Regulatory Services Committee to allow public verbal input pertaining to the 2016 Consolidated Plan Action Plan.
-No comments were received.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 4 Public Hearing Non- targeted/broad community Public Hearing May 2, 2017 held at the Minneapolis City Council Community Development & Regulatory Services Committee to allow public verbal input pertaining to the 2017 Consolidated Plan Action Plan.
+No comments were received at the hearing.
+Written comments were received on the topic of using Emergency Solutions Grant funds to provide operating support for seasonal emergency shelters, allowing them to remain open in warm weather months. eived at the ring.
+Written ments were eived on the c of using ergency ations Grant ds to provide rating support seasonal ergency ters, allowing m to remain 5 Public Meeting Non- targeted/broad community Community meeting to receive comment on the draft Regional Fair Housing AI Addendum.
+Comments were received on the desire that community investments be made in an equitable manner and cognizant of local needs.
+Not applicable.